January 21, 2022

 Though high-quality forage should be the foundation of a horse’s diet, concentrates like oats, corn, and pelleted grains are still commonly fed—even though they’re not necessary to meet every horse’s dietary requirement.
 An overload of grains, which are naturally high in starch, can lead to lactic acid accumulation, hindgut acidosis, and diseases like colic, metabolic acidosis and laminitis.

 Free-choice grass hay with an appropriate vitamin and mineral supplement is adequate for most horses with lower caloric needs.
-If your horse needs additional calories and you choose to feed grains, feed them in small amounts of less than 4.5 pounds per meal.
+If your horse needs additional calories and you choose to feed grains, feed them in small amounts.
+A hard-working horse should receive less than 4.5 pounds of grain per meal if feeding twice a day.
 Also look for commercial feeds with highly digestible fiber and fat over starches and sugar.

 Horses are emotional creatures, and situations of all sorts can be gut-churning experiences for them.
 Limiting stressful physical and environmental factors will keep your horse happier and ease the stress on the gut.
 Here are ways to do it.